When Access Equals Opportunity, Entrepreneurs and Communities Thrive

 LEARN MORE ABOUT OUR WORK

-Supporting Developers of Color and Affordable Housing
+Supporting Diverse Developers and Affordable Housing

 Through our Housing Equity Accelerator Fellowship, we are providing training and grant capital to support real estate developers of color to build wealth and develop affordable hoiusing in the Washington metro area.